Pjchardt/Pjchardt.github.io/projects/tillyAndTelly.markdown

     <h3 align="left">Tilly and Telly (work in progress)</h3>
     <p>Tilly [<a style="display:inline" href="/projects/mLA1.html" alttext="mLA 1 link">mLA 1</a>] sits in an empty room watching network television on an old cathode ray television.
 Tilly writes haiku about the television programming 24 hours a day, sending the haiku to a server.
 An API allows anyone to request the latest haiku from the server.
 Currently the haiku is displayed on the home page of this site.</p>
+    <p>note: At times the haiku online will not update, as Tilly is still under development and not always feeling up to posting.<p>
     <b>Materials</b>
     <p style="padding-bottom:30px">Custom software, hardware mounted on oak, cathode ray TV, digital to analog converter, digital antenna</p>